-C. Suggestion Box
+B. Suggestion Box

 The board welcomes your suggestions.
+The board can be emailed at boardofdirectors@rochestercurling.org.
 If you have a suggestion you would like to keep anonymous, please place it in the treasurer's box.
-He/She will be sure to get them to the board for discussion.
+They will be sure to get them to the board for discussion.